Schengen Visa Validity, Duration of Stay, and Multiple Entry Visas

 I should mention that the Study Schengen Visa only allows short stays and can not be used as a long-term study visa (more than 3 months).

 When traveling to the Schengen States for official duties, you should check "Official Visit" when completing the Schengen application form.
 Generally, you'll receive an invitation letter inviting you to visit the Schengen Area.

 The following purposes fall under official visits:

-As you probably guessed by the title, a Schengen Visa will allow you to travel abroad for culture, sport, and production purposes.
+A Schengen Visa will allow you to travel abroad for culture, sport, and production purposes.
 Similar to other purposes, you'll need to include relevant documents alongside your application to prove the purpose of your trip.